AWIPS Board Members

 Treasurer

 Kerri Firza (M.A.) has been a civilian employee with the Calgary Police Service since 2012, and currently works as a Business Strategist the Bureau of Community Policing.
 Her role is to apply a strategic lens to operational policing, which includes reporting on risk, audits, bureau workplans, decision requests and the Annual Policing Plan.
-She is a strong supporter of women in leadership, and is the Co-Chair of the Calgary Women in Policing group that seeks to create a network of women, those who identify as women, and male allies to understand the way women experience work in a law enforcement setting.
-She is married and has two children (7 and 20) and a dog (the small, fluffy type).
-As the Treasurer of AWIPS, she will be the contact for financial payments/reconciliation.
+She is a strong supporter of women in leadership, and is the Co-Chair of the Calgary Women in Policing (CWIP) employee resource group that seeks to create a network of women and male allies to understand the way women experience work in a law enforcement setting.
+She is enjoys spending time with her family and driving the kids around to all of their weekend activities.
+As the Treasurer of AWIPS, she will be the contact for financial payments, reconciliation and yearly audit.

 Lacey Teske Allison